Teaching students in college to think critically has never been more important.

 Throughout his career, hundreds of students and colleagues have attested to the profound impact he had on their learning and their lives as a gifted teacher and as a trusted advisor and mentor.

-For more information about Louis Newman, his other publications and teaching engagements, visit his personal website
+For more information about Louis Newman, his other publications and teaching engagements, visit his personal website.

 This book provides the guidance students really need to succeed academically.
 Ideally suited to courses for college-bound high school and first-year college students, Thinking Critically in College is the go-to handbook for instructors and all those who support college student success.
 With its emphasis on developing critical thinking skills, the text also encourages students to look at their college experience broadly, as preparation for a lifetime of learning and civic engagement.
 Practical, accessible, comprehensive, and interactive–Thinking Critically in College is the resource you’ve always wanted to promote your students’ learning.